craftercms/docs/source/reference/modules/deployer/index.rst

     :version: 4.2.1

 Post processor that sends a webhook notification with the result of the deployment.
+The processor will be included in remote target template if ``webhook_url`` param is provided to the add target API.
+See the example below.

 A default template for webhook notifications ``templates/webhook/slack-template.ftl`` is provided out-of-the-box.
 To change the location of webhook templates, see the corresponding section in :ref:`deployer-notification-templates-override-location`